trentslutzky/helpscout-thread-hider/README.md

     [Download](https://github.com/trentslutzky/helpscout-thread-hider/releases) and extract
 3. navigate to `chrome://extensions/` in your browser
 4. click "Load Upacked" and select the root folder (or drag folder onto the page)
-5. ignore any bad code that I wrote while sleep deprived at 1am

 ---